DavidXanatos/wumgr/README.md

 BTC: 18tQgfoog4VyespgskpNiaNFMTdcm6j5Gd

-And if you preffer more legit payment methods, here is my pateron page: https://www.patreon.com/DavidXanatos
+And if you prefer more legit payment methods, here is my Patreon page: https://www.patreon.com/DavidXanatos

 Icons provided by: http://icons8.com/